 Top 26 tools for image compression

 Image from Caesium Image Compressor

-Caesium Image Compressor is a free software developed for simplicity and effectiveness, and it's especially aiming at helping photographers, bloggers, webmasters, businesses or casual users at storing, sending and sharing digital pictures.
+Caesium Image Compressor is a free software developed for simplicity and effectiveness, and it's especially aimed at helping photographers, bloggers, webmasters, businesses, or casual users at storing, sending and sharing digital pictures.